borsTiHD/vue-custom-tooltip/src/styles/themes/README.md

 **Note:** Using `theme: 'default'` is equivalent to not specifying a theme at all.

+### Classic (`classic.css`)
+An alternative skin, using clean stylings
+- Classic tooltip look with a light background and dark border
+- Subtle drop shadow for depth
+- Rounded corners for a softer appearance
+- Simple, readable font

 ### PrimeVue (`primevue.css`)
 Styles inspired by PrimeVue's design system, featuring:
 - Clean, modern appearance